Queen regnant

 In 2011, the United Kingdom and the 15 other Commonwealth realms agreed to remove the rule of male-preference primogeniture.
 Once the necessary legislation was passed, this means that had Prince William had a daughter first, a younger son would not have become heir apparent.[5]

 In 2015, Elizabeth II became the longest-reigning queen regnant and female head of state in world history.
-She was the longest currently serving head of state and longest currently reigning monarch from 2016 until her death on 8 September 2022.[6]
+She was the longest serving incumbent head of state and monarch from 2016 until her death on 8 September 2022.[6]

 Because there is no feminine equivalent to king and emperor in East Asian languages, different titles are used for female monarchs and female consorts.
 The titles of female monarchs in East Asia are translated directly as "female king" or "female emperor" and the titles of female consorts in East Asia are translated directly as "king's consort" or "emperor's consort".
 So, the titles of female monarchs in East Asia are the same as those of male monarchs, just indicating that they are women.[a]